 I love weird weather.
-Hot, sunny days are all well and good but I find stormy, dramatic skies especially thrilling.
+Hot, sunny days are all well and good but I find stormy, dramatic skies especially thrilling (Almost as thrilling as travel insurance).
 Even when they pour water on me and mess up my hair.
 This morning, from the windows of our office in Southend-on-Sea, we were treated to a particularly incredible sight – mammatus clouds!

 Here’s a photo I took of them: